 Self-Liquidity Bonds.
-As of November February 1, 2014, 2015, Metropolitan had \$167.2 million of outstanding self-liquidity bonds, comprised of \$87.4 million Special Variable Rate Water Revenue Refunding Bonds, 2013 Series D, and \$79.8 million Special Variable Rate Water Revenue Refunding Bonds, 2014 Series D. The Self-Liquidity Bonds are subject to optional tender upon seven days' notice by the owners thereof and mandatory tender upon specified events.
+As of JuneOctober 1, 2015, Metropolitan had \$167.2339.9 million of outstanding self-liquidity bonds, comprised of \$87.4 million Special Variable Rate Water Revenue Refunding Bonds, 2013 Series D, and \$79.8\$63.6 million Special Variable Rate Water Revenue Refunding Bonds, 2014 Series D-, and \$188.9 million Special Variable Rate Water Revenue Refunding Bonds, 2015 Series A1 and A2.
+The Self-Liquidity Bonds are subject to optional tender upon seven days' notice by the owners thereof and mandatory tender upon specified events.
 Metropolitan is irrevocably committed to purchase all Self-Liquidity Bonds tendered pursuant to any optional or mandatory tender to the extent that remarketing proceeds are insufficient therefor and no standby bond purchase agreement or other liquidity facility is in effect.
 Metropolitan's obligation to pay the purchase price of any tendered Self-Liquidity Bonds is an unsecured, special limited obligation of Metropolitan payable from Net Operating Revenues.
 In addition, Metropolitan's investment policy permits it to purchase tendered Self-Liquidity Bonds as an investment for its investment portfolio (other than amounts in its investment portfolio consisting of bond reserve funds).
 Thus, while Metropolitan is only obligated to purchase tendered Self-Liquidity Bonds from Net Operating Revenues, it may use the cash and investments in its investment portfolio (other than amounts in its investment portfolio consisting of bond reserve funds and amounts posted as collateral with interest rate swap counterparties as described below) to purchase tendered Self-Liquidity Bonds.
 Metropolitan has not secured any liquidity facility or letter of credit to pay the purchase price of any tendered Self-Liquidity Bonds; however, Metropolitan has entered into a Revolving Credit Agreement (as described below) pursuant to which it may make borrowings for the purpose of paying the purchase price of Self-Liquidity Bonds.
 See "-Revolving Credit Agreement" below.
 Failure to pay the purchase price of Self-Liquidity Bonds upon optional or mandatory tender is not a default under the related paying agent agreement or a default under the Master Resolution.
+The 2015 Series A. Special Variable Rate Water Revenue Refunding Bonds, will be Self-Liquidity Bonds.

 Liquidity Supported Bonds.
-The interest rates for Metropolitan's other variable rate demand obligations, totaling \$240.1 million as of NovemberFebruary 1, 2014,2015, are reset on a daily or weekly basis.
+The interest rates for Metropolitan's other variable rate demand obligations, totaling \$240.1151.3 million as of JuneOctober 1, 2015, are reset on a daily or weekly basis.
 Such variable rate demand obligations are supported by Standby Bond Purchase Agreements between Metropolitan and various liquidity providers that provide for purchase of variable rate bonds by the applicable liquidity provider upon tender of such variable rate bonds and a failed remarketing.
-A decline in the creditworthiness of a liquidity provider will likely result in an increase in the interest rate of the applicable variable rate bonds, as well as an increase in the risk of a failed remarketing of such tendered variable rate bonds.
+A decline in the creditworthiness of a liquidity provider will likely result in an increase in the interest rate of the applicable rate bonds, as well as an increase in the risk of a failed remarketing of such tendered variable rate bonds.
 Variable rate bonds purchased by a liquidity provider bear interest at a significantly higher interest rate and Metropolitan's obligation to reimburse the liquidity provider may convert the term of the variable rate bonds purchased by the liquidity provider into a term loan amortizable over a period of up to three years, depending on the applicable liquidity facility.

-The following table lists the liquidity providers, the expiration date of each facility and the principal amount of outstanding variable rate demand obligations covered under each facility as of November February 1, 2014.2015.
+The following table lists the liquidity providers, the expiration date of each facility and the principal amount of outstanding variable rate demand obligations covered under each facility as of JuneOctober 1, 2015.